apache/jena-site/content/documentation/txn/index.md

 Jena provides transaction on datasets and provides "serializable transactions".
 Any application code reading data sees all changes made elsewhere, not parts of changes.
-In particular, SPARQL aggregation like `COUNT` are correct and do no tsee partial changes due to other transactions.
+In particular, SPARQL aggregation like `COUNT` are correct and do not see partial changes due to other transactions.

 The exact details are dependent on the implementation.

-Transactions can not be [nested](https://en.wikipedia.org/wiki/Nested_transaction) (a tranaction happening inside an outertransaction results in chnages visble only to the outer transaction until that commits).
+Transactions can not be [nested](https://en.wikipedia.org/wiki/Nested_transaction) (a transaction happening inside an outertransaction results in chnages visible only to the outer transaction until that commits).

 Transactions are "per thread".
 Actions by different threads on the same dataset are